Raysh454/moku/internal/tracker/README.md

 ## Overview

 The tracker component provides version control for website snapshots, similar to git but optimized for web content.
 It stores snapshots with headers, manages versions, computes body and header diffs, and provides checkout semantics for historical content.
-The tracker is designed to integrate seamlessly with the fetcher through an adapter layer.
+The tracker is designed to be integrated with the fetcher through an adapter layer (integration is optional and can be implemented by the consuming application).

 ## Architecture